fan2/mkdocs/docs/blog/posts/linux/kernel/vmlinux.md

 ## vmlinux

 A kernel image is a file with the binary representation of the kernel code and other components.
 When we compile a custom kernel, we can produce it into one of the following kernel images.
 The original, uncompressed Linux kernel image is called `vmlinux`. vmlinux is the kernel in a uncompressed and *non-bootable* form.
-It’s the intermediate step to producing `vmlinuz`.
+It's the intermediate step to producing `vmlinuz`.

 > The *`vm`* preceding the Linux stands for *virtual memory*.
 In Linux, we can use a portion of the hard disk space as virtual memory, hence the name `vm`.